 - An industrial license to discover natural resources or transform raw materials into manufactured products;

 - A commercial or professional license to practice any profession such as engineering consultancy, auditing and accounting, business set up, medical and educational services.

 - All business activities conducted in Bahrain must first receive government approvals, permits and licenses.
 There is an obligation to register particular products with the government including i) food ii) medical equipment iii) cosmetics iv) medicine.

 - The Legal Framework of Bahrain is a dual acting system which comprises of mainly Islamic Shari’a and aspects of conventional civil law.
 The Shari’a courts often hold precedence, especially in matters involving Muslims;

-- Bahrain is a full member of i) the World Intellectual Property Organization (WIPO) ii) World Trade Organization (WTO) (1995) iii) the Paris Convention iv) the Patent Cooperation Treaty (PCT) v) the WIPO Copyright Treaty vi) the WIPO Performances and Phonograms Treaty (WPPT) and vii) the Rome Convention.
+- Bahrain is a full member of both i) the World Intellectual Property Organization (WIPO) and ii) World Trade Organization (WTO) (1995).